darthaline/darthaline/README.md

 ### Hi there 👋

-I'm darth, I'm mostly busy with my work, but occasionally have some free time to learn something new (such as, how to make incremental/narrative games) or play with some publicly available data (e.g. stats for Russian Unified State Exam, or Archive of Our Own engagement stats), which I usually publish here.
+I'm darth, occasionally I have some free time to learn something new, like coding small games or playing around with publically available data.
+When it amounts to something worthwhile, I usually publish it here.

 <!--
 **darthaline/darthaline** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.